 Instructions

-- Make your chili sauce first by lightly toasting the dried ancho and guajillo peppers in a dry pan about a minute or 2 per side.
+- Make your chili sauce.
+Remove the stems and sees from the dried guajillo and ancho peppers, then lightly toast in a dry pan about a minute or 2 per side.
 This will help to release the oils.

-- Soak the peppers in hot water for 20 minutes, or until they are nice and soft.
+- Soak the peppers in very hot water for 20 minutes in a heat proof bowl, or until they are nice and soft.

-- Add them to a food processor with 1.5 cups of the soaking water and a bit of salt to taste.
-Process until nice and smooth.
+- Add the softened peppers to a food processor with 1/2 cup of the soaking water (or use fresh water) and a bit of salt to taste.
+Process until smooth.
+Strain if desired.
 Set aside for now.

 - Add the garlic and stir.
 Cook another minute.

-- Pour in the reserved chili sauce and stir.
-Cook it for 5 minutes to let the flavor develop a bit.
+- Pour in the reserved chili sauce and the seasonings, and stir.
+Cook for 5 minutes, stirring a bit, to let the flavor develop.

-- Stir in the 2 cups of beef broth and bring to a quick boil.
+- Stir in the remaining beef broth (or tomato sauce) and reserved beef.
+Bring to a boil.
 If you’d prefer a soupier chili, add in 4 cups of beef broth.
-If you are using the optional additions, add them in now.
+If you are using the optional additions/beans, add them in now.

 - Reduce the heat, cover and simmer for about 2 hours, or until the beef is very tender.